Curity token handler development setup

 On this page

 The token handler pattern follows security best practices for Single Page Applications (SPA).
-OpenID Connect is combined with an application cookie layer, and only the most secure SameSite=strict cookies are used in the browser.
-This is done without compromising the web architecture, and Curity also provides open source components, so that you do not need to write any security code.
+OpenID Connect is combined with an application cookie layer, and only the most secure HTTP-only SameSite=strict Secure cookies are used in the browser.
+This is done without compromising the web architecture, or needing to write any cookie-related code.

 The separation of concerns used in the token handler pattern does however add complexity to the development setup.
 In older website architectures, developers ran a web backend that managed static content, the OAuth client, and API routes together: